du1ge/revshell/README.md

 ### Notes

 - Both server and client must be launched with the same passphrase and cipher suite.
-- The `-shell` flag allows switching to shells such as `/bin/bash` if available.
+- The `-shell` flag allows switching to shells such as `/bin/bash` if available (the executable is resolved on the client).
-- Keep the terminal window open while the client is connected to maintain the long-lived session.
+- Keep the terminal window open on the server while a client is connected so you remain attached to the remote shell.
+- The server handles one interactive session at a time; wait for a session to close before accepting the next connection.